 3. Obvious Device Tampering

-If a user discovers their device is running after being left turned off, this discovery should be reported immediately to security leadership.
+If a user discovers their device is running after being turned off, this discovery should be reported immediately to security leadership.
 This could be a sign of physical access from someone else on-site or remote tampering.

 Users should be trained to avoid using devices that may have been tampered with, including sign-in.
 Other signs of device tampering can include a sudden surge in pop-up messages, fake antivirus warnings, or suspicious browser toolbars.
-If device tampering is suspected, users should avoid touching the device until IT has had time to inspect it to avoid the risk of credential theft or other issues.
+If device tampering is suspected, users should avoid touching the device until IT has had time to inspect it to prevent the risk of credential theft or other issues.

 4. Locked User Accounts